Non-Gaussianity in rapid-turn multi-field inflation: Introduction

 where $\partial_{\perp*}$ denotes a field-space derivative perpendicular to the direction of motion at horizon crossing (cf.~\cite{Bjorkmo:2017nzd} for similar expressions)\footnote{Throughout this paper we use natural units in which the reduced Planck mass is set to unity.}.
 Since $r$ is observationally constrained to be small and the cubed factor involving $T_{\cal RS}$ can never be large, it follows that generating $\fnl \sim {\cal O}(1)$ requires an exponential sensitivity of the transfer function to the precise trajectory at horizon crossing.
 Such a strong sensitivity is rare even in models with random potentials, hundreds of light fields, and appreciable amounts of isocurvature-to-curvature transfer \cite{Bjorkmo:2017nzd}\,\footnote{An example of sensitivity to initial conditions is a field trajectory that is rolling along a ridge in the potential, see, for instance, \cite{Lehners:2009ja}.}.
 This suggests that generating large \fnl~ in SRST multifield models requires some fine-tuning that can be difficult to realise.

 However, over the past few years, it has increasingly been appreciated that multifield inflation need not rely on the slow-turn approximation.
 Indeed, in negatively curved field spaces, slow-turn trajectories can become unstable and transition into rapidly turning inflationary solutions \cite{Renaux-Petel:2015mga,Christodoulidis:2018qdw,Garcia-Saenz:2018ifx,Grocholski:2019mot}.
-Moreover, for certain field-space geometries, rapid-turn solutions can be realised without fine-tuning the inflationary potential \cite{Brown:2017osf,Mizuno:2017idt,Bjorkmo:2019aev,Bjorkmo:2019fls,Renaux-Petel:2021yxh} (which may be particularly interesting in the light of recent conjectures on the properties of effective potentials coming from ultraviolet completions \cite{Achucarro:2018vey} with recent developments \cite{Achucarro:2019pux,Achucarro:2019mea,Chakraborty:2019dfh,Aragam:2020uqi,Aragam:2021scu,Anguelova:2022foz}).
+Moreover, for certain field-space geometries, rapid-turn solutions can be realised without fine-tuning the inflationary potential \cite{Brown:2017osf,Mizuno:2017idt,Bjorkmo:2019aev,Bjorkmo:2019fls,Renaux-Petel:2021yxh} (which may be particularly interesting in the light of recent conjectures on the properties of effective potentials coming from ultraviolet completions \cite{Achucarro:2018vey} with recent developments \cite{Achucarro:2019pux,Achucarro:2019mea,Chakraborty:2019dfh,Aragam:2020uqi,Aragam:2021scu,Bhattacharya:2022fze,Anguelova:2022foz}).
 Non-Gaussianities arising at horizon crossing have been studied in detail in multi-field models with negatively curved field spaces \cite{Garcia-Saenz:2018vqf,Fumagalli:2019noh,Bjorkmo:2019qno,Ferreira:2020qkf} and shown to peak near flattened triangle configurations with small contributions to \fnl \,\footnote{See also a recent review on non-Gaussianity in multi-field inflation with curved field space \cite{Garcia-Saenz:2019njm}. }.
 However, rapid-turn trajectories can lead to efficient conversion of isocurvature perturbations into adiabatic modes, thereby providing a source of non-Gaussianity during inflation captured by the $\delta N$ formalism.

-In this paper we use the $\delta N$ formalism to derive semi-analytical formula for non-Gaussianity in two-field models of inflation with sustained rapid-turns.
+In this paper we use the $\delta N$ formalism to derive a semi-analytical formula for non-Gaussianity in two-field models of inflation with sustained rapid turns.
 We identify new model-independent contributions to the non-Gaussianity parameter of the form